qkmaxware/Qlib/readme.md

     ```git clone https://github.com/qkmaxware/Qlib.git```
     - Download a compressed copy of the repository from the [/releases](https://github.com/qkmaxware/Qlib/releases) or from the top of the GitHub page under "Clone or Download".
 2. Open the `/src/ide` project folder in NetBeans IDE (or import Netbeans project into Eclipse)
-3. Build using your ide's default build method.
+3. Build using your IDE's default build method.

 ### Documentation
 Documentation can be found in the `/docs` folder of the repository.
 These documents are not guaranteed to be up to date.

-You can generate your own copy of the api directory from source code using Doxygen.
-This can be done with the `make docs` command from the root of the repository, or by using doxygen directly.
+You can generate your own copy of the API directory from source code using Doxygen.
+This can be done with the `make docs` command from the root of the repository or by using doxygen directly.